 Zion is an excellent year-round destination with most of the trails remaining accessible throughout the winter months:

-- Spring: With increasing temperatures and blooming wildflowers, Spring is one of the best times to visit Zion.
-Spring visit can be unpredictable for the Narrows – it is often closed as a result of melting snow increasing the river flow.
+With increasing temperatures and blooming wildflowers, Spring is one of the best times to visit Zion.
+However, a Spring visit can be unpredictable for the Narrows – it is often closed as a result of melting snow increasing the river flow.
 Some high elevation parks of the park may be closed due to lingering snow.

-- Summer: summer is hot in Zion!temperatures often exceed 100°F and hiking can be challenging in the middle of the day.
-Visitor numbers peak in summer so expect crowded trails and a wait for shuttles.
+Summer is hot in Zion!
+Temperatures often exceed 100°F and hiking can be challenging in the middle of the day.
+Visitor numbers peak in summer so expect crowded trails and potentially long wait times for shuttles.
 Flash floods are also a risk in summer.

-- Fall: Fall foliage and mild temperatures make this a great time of year to visit Zion.
+Fall foliage and mild temperatures make this a great time of year to visit Zion.
+This is our favorite time to visit Zion.

 Zion itinerary tip: the more moderate weather conditions make Spring and Fall the most desirable time to visit the park.
 We last visited Zion in Winter 2019 and loved the low crowds and peacefulness of the park.